openzfs/openzfs-docs/docs/Performance and Tuning/Module Parameters.rst

 =================

 Most of the ZFS kernel module parameters are accessible in the SysFS ``/sys/module/zfs/parameters`` directory.
-Current value can be observed by
+Current values can be observed by

 .. code:: shell